-Why Buy an eBook
+Why Buy an Office 365 Book?
+And an eBook at that!

 To increase your knowledge obviously.
 Seriously, Office 365 is a very large surface for any technologist to cover.
 We use our experience, our contacts with Microsoft, and our connections within the industry to discover what’s really important about Office 365 and write it down.

 Unlike other technical books, we keep on refining that content as new information comes to hand.
 Office 365 for IT Pros is unique in that respect.
 You don’t just buy a book: you subscribe for a year to a living collection of knowledge.
 In fact, it’s rather like writing software: you look at code and decide that it can be written more concisely, better, or to give better performance.
 That’s the way we think about our text.

 Our approach seems popular with readers.
 We’ve posted a few comments from people who have bought and like Office 365 for IT Pros.

 Fun fact: SharePoint Online reckons it takes someone 34 hours to read the book from end to end.
 Of course, no one does this because the book is used as a reference.
 But if the book holds 34 hours of knowledge, imagine how much it would cost to have a consultant sit down with you and teach you that amount?
 The answer is more than $49.95…

 If you need to be convinced about the volume of change that happens within Office 365, just browse our change log to discover the number and type of changes we make to the book content on an ongoing basis.
 Because we have a team of experts reviewing what Microsoft changes, we think we have a good chance of figuring out what’s important and what needs to be in the book, and that’s what we include.

 The Main Book is the one that we update most often.
 It’s about 1,200 pages long at this point.
 To get an idea of the kind of content covered in the book, you can read the extract from the Kindle version available on Amazon.com.
 Most of the first three chapters are available there.